Cleanvey (CIP) - Automated, Power Saving, Cleaning Innovation

 • Dust-free operation – Because they represent a closed system, these conveyors prevent dust from contaminating the product or escaping into the facility.

-One of the main reasons you shouldn’t use this type of conveyor for moving nuts is that nuts are very fragile.
+One of the main reasons you shouldn’t use this type of automated conveyor system for moving nuts is that nuts are very fragile.
 They are hard and dry, prone to shattering and breaking.
 This is especially true for almonds, which have very delicate skin.

 When using a pneumatic system, there is always the risk that the nuts might get damaged as they are being conveyed.
-The high velocities at which these systems work can easily cause the nuts to break or even turn into powder.
+The high velocities at which these industrial conveyor systems work can easily cause the nuts to break or even turn into powder.
 This is especially true if there are any sweeps or sharp turns in the conveyor layout.

 There are reports that, in some cases, a whopping 10% of a fragile product was damaged by a high-velocity pneumatic system.
 And once the nuts are broken, there’s no going back – you can’t un-break an almond.

 Damaged or broken nuts can, technically, be sorted out and reclaimed to make nut flour or butter.
 However, if the broken pieces make their way into the packaging process, they can end up ruining an entire batch of products.
+All of this is avoidable if you use a different type of conveyor that is better suited for conveying these fragile materials.

 Large motors are required to generate the compressed air needed to power a pneumatic machine.
-Additionally, the compressors needed to maintain the pressure are also quite energy demanding.
+Additionally, the compressors needed to maintain the pressure are also quite energy-demanding.
 As a result, pneumatic conveyors tend to have a very high energy consumption.

 This is not ideal for facilities looking to reduce their carbon footprint or operating costs.
 If you want a more sustainable and cost-effective option, consider a less energy-intensive conveyor system.

 The spaces in between each of the discs create “pockets” in which the product is conveyed.
 The pockets move along the tube, propelling the product forward without causing any damage.
-The conveyed material virtually doesn’t move at all from the moment it enters the conveyor until it exits – there is no shaking, no jarring, and no impact.
+The conveyed material virtually doesn’t move at all from the moment it enters the conveyor until it exits -there is no shaking, no jarring, and no impact.

+This is perfect for conveying fragile materials like nuts, as there is no risk of them breaking or being damaged.
 Furthermore, you don’t have to worry about sacrificing your production time in order to prevent damage – these conveyors can work at speeds that are just the right balance of being gentle and efficient.

 Another advantage of tubular drag cable and disc conveyors is that they are very energy efficient.
-They require up to 10 times less energy to operate than pneumatic systems!
+They require up to ten times less energy to operate than pneumatic systems.
+Although Cablevey Conveyors has some of the top-notch conveyor belt systems, the innovative tubular conveyor comes with drive units that require five horsepower to operate

+If you are looking to reduce your carbon footprint and save on energy costs, these conveyors are a great option.
 By reducing your energy bill, you are consequently increasing the long-term return on investment (ROI) of your tubular drag conveyor.

+This is where alternatives like tubular drag conveyors, offered by Cablevey and other reputable belt conveyor manufacturers, come into play.
 Of course, that’s not all – tubular drag conveyors have many other advantages over pneumatic systems.
 Here are a few more reasons why you should consider them for your facility:

 • They have a modular design, meaning they can be easily customized to fit your specific application.
-And as your business grows, you can simply add more modules to increase your conveying capacity as your floor space increases.
+And, as your business grows, you can simply add more modules to increase your conveying capacity as your floor space increases.

 • They are low maintenance and have a long lifespan.
-Tensioning the cable in our tubular cable and disc systems is as easy as turning one knob on the control panel.
+Tensioning the cable in our tubular cable and disc manufacturing conveyor systems is as easy as turning one knob on the control panel.
 Your facilities don’t have to experience extensive maintenance and repair downtime.

 • They can transport your product horizontally, vertically, or around corners – all while being gentle on it.
 And because they are fully enclosed, they are ideal for conveying food products.